Early Childhood Certification

 See the presentations in the four major avenues and have time for hands-on practice with all the materials.
 Learn how to present the Montessori lessons in the 2½ – 6 program and gain greater proficiency through hours of hands-on supervised practice with our faculty.
 Age of Montessori holds its annual 15 days of hands-on Residency training at several beautiful locations:

-Spend a full school year as an intern assisting a certified teacher in a fully-equipped, approved Montessori classroom in your local area.
+9-month student teaching 5 days a week for a half-day in a fully-equipped, approved Montessori classroom in your local area.

 During this year you will also make materials, give small group lessons and assist the teacher as needed in all aspects of daily classroom life.

-After you successfully complete these three Montessori Teacher Training steps, you take your practical exam.
+After you successfully complete the three Montessori Teacher Training steps of the online courses with the required reading and forum discussions, the in-person residency, and 9 months internship, you take your final practical exam.

-Once you pass the practical exam, you are eligible for your MACTE-accredited Montessori early childhood education teacher certificate from Age of Montessori.
+Once you pass the practical exam, you are eligible for your MACTE-accredited Montessori Early Childhood Certification.

-Register now for as little as $1200 down and 22 interest-free monthly payments of $272!
+Register now for as little as $1300 down and interest-free monthly payments